 SOS Children's Village Rio Bonito

 In recent years, Brazil has made steady progress in terms of human development, but life in the big cities remains tough.
-Despite efforts by the Brazilian government to reduce crime rates and provide better housing for the thousands of inhabitants of the shanty towns of São Paulo, for many life is extremely insecure and often unsafe.
+Despite efforts by the Brazilian government to reduce crime rates and provide better housing for the thousands of inhabitants of the shanty towns of São Paulo, for many lives are extremely insecure and often unsafe.
 Young people from struggling families are particularly vulnerable, and both parents and children need support.

 In one of the world’s largest metropolises, social segregation is very pronounced